Servicerobotics-Ulm/ComponentRepository/ComponentWebotsPTUServer/README.md

 ### devicePoseStateServer

 *Documentation:*
-<p>writes periodically the position and orientation of the PTU: CommBasicObjects.CommDevicePoseState
+<p>Writes periodically the position and orientation of the PTU: CommBasicObjects.CommDevicePoseState
 </p>